Fix Overwatch 2 Not Launching - Repair and Cache Clear

 5. 05

-If the issue persists, right-click your Battle.net desktop shortcut, select Properties, go to the Compatibility tab, and check Run this program as an administrator, then click Apply.
+If it still fails, right-click your Battle.net desktop shortcut, select Properties, open the Compatibility tab, check Run this program as an administrator, and click Apply.

 Still not working?